darkixion/pg_rep_test/README.md

 	Options:
-	  -a ARCHIVEDIR          create an archive in the named directory -d DIRS                comma-separated list of directory names starting with primary (default: primary,standby1,standby2,...)
+	  -a ARCHIVEDIR          create an archive in the named directory -D DATADIRS            comma-separated list of directory names starting with primary (default: primary,standby1,standby2,...)
 	  -i                     prompt for input of options interactively -l LOGFILE             write log messages to a file, but it will not log